GRV96/HM_Duration/README.md

 # hm_duration

 Package hm_duration helps working with durations in hours and minutes.
-Among other functionalities, it offers arithmetic operations, comparison string representation and instantiation from a string representation.
+Among other functionalities, it offers arithmetic operations, comparison, string representation and instantiation from a string representation.

 ### Package content